RaphiMC/NoteBlockTool/README.md

     - Removal of quiet notes (Useful for Black MIDI files)
 - Very fast and efficient
   - Imports and manipulates hundreds of songs in seconds
+  - Can export songs as audio files at multiple times the speed of playback

 ### Limitations
 - NBS layers are not preserved when doing anything other than editing the metadata